-It's getting to be that time.
-If you work for a company, there's a likely chance you'll be attending some type of a holiday party outside of work with a bunch of coworkers and your boss(es).
-While it could be nice getting to know these people outside of the work setting, there can be some dire consequences if you mess it up.
+If you work for a company, there's likely a chance you'll be attending some type of holiday party outside of work with a bunch of coworkers and your boss(es).
+While it would be nice to get to know these people outside of the work setting, there can be some dire consequences if you mess it up.

 As much of a deep, drunken, personal connection it seems like you're having, resist that urge to divulge your true feelings about anything in the office.
 The last thing you want is to wake up in the morning with a vague memory of giving your boss an impassioned critical analysis of his weekly meetings.

-You may think you sang amazing, belted it out like a bonafide diva, but, in the end, it's still karaoke, and now everyone has something to joke about around the water cooler.
+You may think you sang amazing and belted it out like a bonafide diva, but, in the end, it's still karaoke, and now everyone has something to joke about around the water cooler.
 If everyone's doing it, cool.
 Otherwise, save the singing for alone time in the shower.

 Just, no. How can it end well?
 Maybe you do hit it off.
 Cool!
 Maybe it even turns into a little dating kind of thing.
 Cool!
 Then it inevitably ends and you have to see this person every weekday for the rest of your career at this place.
 Awkward!
-And worse, if you're coming on to them and they're just obviously not feeling it, you get to see that face, the one that coldly rejected your drunken advances, bright and early every Monday through Friday.
-This also means no flirting with coworkers dates, spouses, or children.
+And worse, if you're coming on to them and they're just not feeling it, you get to see that face, the one that coldly rejected your drunken advances, bright and early every Monday through Friday.
+This also means no flirting with coworkers, dates, spouses, or children.
 Have fun with that.

 No matter how much fun you may be having, do not overstay your welcome.
 Stay long enough to mingle with your bosses and coworkers to make your presence.
 With drinking, staying too long can create added opportunities for things to happen that you wish didn't occur.
 Remember, you can always meet up with your friends after the company party if you want to continue your evening.